denim-bluu/FaceAgePredictor/README.md

 This project implements a deep learning model for predicting the age of a person from facial images.
 It utilises transfer learning with pre-trained ResNet or MobileNet architectures, implemented in PyTorch.

 ## Warning
-It currently only works on Windows.
-This is due to the opencv2 dependency.
-On a new branch `feature-make-it-work-on-mac` added some tweaks on features to make it runnable on Mac but it is not stable.
+- It currently only works on Windows due to the OpenCV2 dependency.
+A new branch, feature-make-it-work-on-mac, includes some tweaks to make it runnable on Mac, but it is not stable.
+- As you can see from the demo below, it is not accurate yet 🤣.
+I would like to investigate further to optimise the model’s performance, but I have decided not to continue any further since this project was for educational purposes and not for distributing a perfectly tunned deep learning model.

 ## Demo
 https://github.com/user-attachments/assets/11b7719b-8380-45a5-a611-d2d214eb3b6c